sguha-work/fc-exporter-ror/README.md

   See this official guide to install ruby [How to install ruby](https://www.ruby-lang.org/en/documentation/installation/)
   And here is the link to [Getting Started with RubyOnRails](http://guides.rubyonrails.org/getting_started.html)

-1. Upload the folder 'fc-wp' to the '/wp-content/plugins/' directory
+  Now if your RubyOnRails project is up and ready to be executable you have to do the following steps
-2. Activate the plugin through the 'Plugins' menu in WordPress, this plugin should be named as "FC-WP"
+1. Copy the "fc_exporter_controller.rb" to the <root>/app/controllers directory
-3. Inside any page/post's edit page you will see a button named "Create FusionChart for this Page/Post"
+2. Open the <root>/config/routes.rb file in text editor and add this line "post 'fc_exporter/init'" where the routes are defined

 ### Usage Guide
 * After installing the plugin you have to activate the plugin by moving on to the plugins page of wp-admin and clicking on activate of "Fusioncharts For Wordpress" plugin